martinkaru/yii2-ecom/README.md

 1. Override and extend the main class to provide some custom functionality
 2. Register this class as application component
-3. Configure the bank payment parameters and the return URL.
+3. Configure the bank payment parameters and the return URL

 You can use something similar in the application configuration to achieve this:
 ```php